 7. Consider taking out Protective Registration (PR)

-If you've recently lost sensitive documents or a company has lost your data or had it stolen, Protective Registration is an additional precaution to prevent fraud.
+If you've recently lost sensitive documents or a company has misplaced your data or it's been stolen, Protective Registration is an additional precaution to prevent fraud.

-Even if you only suspect that a fraudster has stolen your personal information, Protective Registration will ensure that any organisation using CIFAS will be alerted that a fraudster might use your details.
-This will prompt the organisation to carry out additional checks to ensure you are not a victim of identity fraud.
+Even if you only suspect a fraudster has stolen your personal information, Protective Registration ensures any organisation using CIFAS is alerted that a fraudster might use your details.
+This prompts them to carry out additional check, helping ensure you are not a victim of identity fraud.

 8. Don't throw away anything with your details on it

-Before binning any bills, bank statements or other documentation with your details, tear up or shred the documents.
-Don't leave any documents containing your name, address or financial details in a visible place to others.
+Before binning bills, bank statements or other documentation with your details, tear up or shred them.
+Don't leave anything containing your name, address or financial data in a visible place.
 Take care to guard your personal information as best as possible.

 9. Be cautious with giving details over the phone

-If you receive a phone call from your bank asking for your security details, never give them your password or login details.
-Your bank would not ask for these details over the phone.
-If you are concerned about the phone call source, wait for a few minutes after the call and contact your bank from another phone to get some clarity.
+If you receive a call from your bank asking for your security details, never give them your password or login credentials.
+They would not ask for that information the phone.
+If you are concerned contact your bank from another phone to get clarity.

 10. Report fraud

 If you're a victim of identity fraud, report it to Action Fraud on 0300 123 2040.
-Reporting fraud can stop fraudsters in their tracks by allowing authorities to start working on your case.
+Doing that can stop fraudsters in their tracks by allowing authorities to start working on your case.

 Want to learn more about Fraud?